EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

-Energy Return On Investment for fossil fuels [@Aramendia:2023aa], for which the [ECCTools][link-ecctools] [@Aramendia:2022aa] and [EROITools][link-eroitools] [@Aramendia:2022ab] packages were developed, expanding the software capabilities introduced here.^[Note that the [ECCTools][link-ecctools] and [EROITools][link-eroitools] packages are not the subject of this paper and were not peer reviewed.]
+Energy Return On Investment for fossil fuels [@Aramendia:2023aa], for which the [ECCTools][link-ecctools] [@Aramendia:2022aa] and [EROITools][link-eroitools] [@Aramendia:2022ab] packages were developed, expanding the software capabilities introduced here^[Note that the [ECCTools][link-ecctools] and [EROITools][link-eroitools] packages are not the subject of this paper and were not peer reviewed.].

 # Acknowledgements